Inchkeith: Inchkeith as quarantine

 In 1497, the island was (along with Inchgarvie, a few miles away) used as an isolated refuge for victims of 'grandgore' (also spelled 'glandgore'), an old Scots name for 'syphilis', in Edinburgh.
 The 'grandgor' was recognised in the 1497 Minutes of the Town Council of Edinborough (Phil.
 Trans.
 XLII.
 421) "This contagious sickness callit the Grandgor.".
 The Grandgore Act was passed in September 1497, causing Inchkeith, as well as other islands in the Firth, such as Inchgarvie, to be made a place of "Compulsory Retirement" for people suffering from this disease.
 They were told to board a ship at Leith and once there, "to remain till God provide for their health".
 It is probable that they all died.

 In 1589, history repeated itself and the island was used to quarantine the passengers of a plague-ridden ship.
 More plague sufferers came here from the mainland in 1609.
 In 1799, Russian sailors who died of an infectious disease were buried here.

 James IV's linguistic experiment

 During the reign of James IV of Scotland, Inchkeith was allegedly the site of a language deprivation experiment.
-Robert Lyndsay of Pitscottie wrote in a chronicle that in 1493, James IV directed that a mute woman and two infants be transported to the island, in order to ascertain which language the infants would grow up to speak isolated from the rest of the world.
+Robert Lyndsay of Pitscottie wrote in a chronicle that in 1493, James IV directed that a mute woman and two infants be transported to the island, to ascertain which language the infants would grow up to speak isolated from the rest of the world.
 This speech, in contemporary theory, would be the "original" language, or the "language of God".
 Pitscottie's version of the story was:

 However, there are no contemporary sources or documents describing such an experiment, and modern historians consider the story implausible.
 James IV took a boat from Leith to the island on 20 June 1502 and went on to Kinghorn.